 How my last repair with epoxy and plastic went

 My wife got a good deal on a used sewing machine because its case was cracked, and someone had simply duct taped it back together.
 That’s on brand for south St. Louis.
-Gluing a sewing machine enclosure back together isn’t very different from gluing a vintage computer case back together, so I told her I could fix it.
+Gluing a sewing machine enclosure back together isn’t very different from gluing a vintage computer case back together like I did for my Tandy 1000, so I told her I could fix it.

 I couldn’t exactly tell what kind of plastic the case was made from.
 It definitely wasn’t plain old styrene, and I couldn’t quite tell if it was ABS.
 There are solvents for both styrene and ABS that will literally weld plastic pieces back together if they fit together tightly.
 A solvent-based plastic welder will be sligthly better if it works.
 Since the pieces didn’t all fit together perfectly and I wasn’t sure what kind of plastic it was, plastic epoxy was the safest bet.

 I cleaned the joining surfaces with mineral spirits, sanded them lightly, then cleaned off the plastic dust with mineral spirits again.
 Then I mixed up the epoxy.
 Don’t mix up the whole tube of course, but always mix up a little more than you think you need.
 If you try to squeeze out just a couple of square millimeters of it, it’s much more difficult to get the correct ratio of resin and hardener.
 You’ll waste some this way, but you’ll waste less than you would if you have to do the repair again.

 Squeeze out a somewhat generous amount of epoxy and hardener from the tube onto a disposable surface, then stir it with a wooden stick.
 Frequently the tube comes with a shortened popscicle stick for this purpose.
 Mix it until the color is consistent all throughout the mixture.
 Once you mix the two parts, you’ll have about a five-minute working time before it starts to set up.